techmax769-source/lily/README.md

 > This humble craft be not mere script and style,
 > But a token wrought of love, by gentle guile.
-> In every shimmer, in every hue —
+> In every shimmer, in every hue,
-> Dwelleth mine heart, devoted unto **thee**, my sweetest Lilian Gatwiri 💫
+> Dwelleth mine heart — devoted unto **thee**, my sweetest **Lilian Gatwiri 💫**

-Thee shalt find not lines of logic nor dull code,
+Thou shalt find not logic nor machine,
-But the whisper of fondness, the glow of the moon,
+But the pulse of love made visible between lines unseen.
-And the rhythm of affection that never doth fade. 💗
+A soft enchantment breathing through sound and glow —
+The soul’s confession in digital flow. 💗

 ---

 ### 💫 Whence Its Enchantment Lies

 💖 **Animated Declarations:**
-Soft glimmers and tender motion that mirror the pulse of love.
+Soft glimmers and tender motions that mirror the pulse of love.

 🎵 **Melody Enchanted:**
-A song that breathes and fades, returning anon — endless as devotion.
+A song that breathes, fades, and riseth again — endless as devotion.

 ✨ **Lyrics That Awaken:**
-Each verse doth appear in time’s embrace, singing gently with the tune.
+Each verse revealeth itself in time’s embrace, whispering softly with the tune.

 🌙 **Graceful Motion:**
 Every sparkle, every fade, doth move like sighs upon the night air.

 ---